 Of course, there are ways to save even more money on used or even salvage vehicles in the United States, particularly if you take advantage of online car auctions.
 Through online car auction websites, as an ordinary consumer, you can gain access to used and salvage car auctions that were previously only available to those possessing dealer’s licenses.
 Because of this, you stand to save as much as 70 or 80 percent on a used or salvage vehicle, savings that will really help when moving to Ecuador.

 To get started, you merely need to create an account with an online car auction site.
 When doing so, you’ll be asked to make an initial deposit that will establish your bidding power.
 Typically speaking, the size of your deposit will represent one-tenth of your maximum bidding power (e.g. a $300 deposit allows for a $3,000 maximum bid).
 Once a deposit is made, you’ll be connected with an auction broker or agent who can help you through the process.

-While you can go it alone, perusing the extensive databases of available used and salvage vehicles, it’s recommend that you work with your agent to find the best deals.
-Given that you will only be able to select from an inventory that includes this and the three previous model years, getting your agent to search auctions that can’t be displayed publically will be of particular use to you!
+While you can go it alone, perusing the extensive databases of available used and salvage vehicles, it’s recommended that you work with your agent to find the best deals.
+Given that you will only be able to select from an inventory that includes this and the three previous model years.
+Getting your agent to search auctions not publically in display will be of particular use to you!

 Shipping Your Used or Salvage U.S. Vehicle to Ecuador

 When selecting a shipping method, keep in mind the household goods exemption!
 You will only want to use the container shipping method in order to import your used or salvage vehicle into Ecuador.
-You cannot, for example, take advantage of RORO shipping, which allows for vehicles to be rolled on and then off of the boat.
-(Diplomats are the only exemption to this, as they are allowed to import used vehicles on their own.)
+You cannot, for example, take advantage of RORO shipping, which allows vehicles to roll on and then off the boat.
+(Diplomats are the only exemption to this, as they can import used vehicles on their own.)

 The major ports in Ecuador include: